wso2/docs-is/en/docs/setup/set-passwords-using-environment-variables-or-system-properties.md

     password="$sys{admin.password}"
     ```

-2. Pass the above configured system property to the runtime by using one of following options during server startup.
+2. Pass the above configured system property to the runtime by using one of following options during server startup:

     !!! info
         Note that `admin.password` has been used as the sample system property.